kfirbreger/Kfir-Breger-Blog/src/installing-django-on-dreamhost.md

 Title:Installing Django on Dreamhost
 Date: 2008-05-19 12:29:44
-Tags: django, dreamhost, programming, programming, python, web, web
+Tags: django, dreamhost, programming, python, web

 Dreamhost appears on the django site as one of the django friendly hosting services.
 Unfortunately, dreamhost does not officially support django.
 It does